semodi/semodi.github.io/_pages/nyc_neighborhood.md

 1. **Safety**

     To calculate the average safety of a given neighborhood I will combine data on the number of arrests made and the number of shootings.
 Both datasets are availabe at [NYC Open Data](https://opendata.cityofnewyork.us/).
+Ideally the crime rate would be normalized by the population of a neighborhoood.
+Unfortunately, census data was not readily availabe on a NYC neighborhood level, and data that was available was both outdated and rather coarse-grained.
+I have therefore chosen to normalize crime rate by the area of a given neighborhood.
+While not ideal, the area can serve as a proxy for population counts.

 1. **Rent**